Michael Psellos: Pseudo-Psellos

 It was once thought that there was another Byzantine writer of the same name, Michael Psellos the Elder (now also called Pseudo-Psellos), who lived on the island of Andros in the 9th century, and who was a pupil of Photius and teacher of emperor Leo VI the Wise.
 Michael Psellos was also called "the younger" by some authors.
 This belief was based on an entry in a medieval chronicle, the Σύνοψις Κεδρηνοῦ-Σκυλίτση, which mentions the name in that context.
 It is now believed that the inclusion of the name Psellos in this chronicle was the mistake of an ignorant copyist at a later time, and that no "Michael Psellos the elder" existed.
 The term "Pseudo-Psellos" is also used in modern scholarship to describe the authorship of several later works that are believed to have been falsely ascribed to Psellos in Byzantine times.

 References in literature

 In the gloss of Samuel Taylor Coleridge's poem "The Rime of the Ancient Mariner", there is a reference to "the Platonic Constantinopolitan, Michael Psellus" as an authority on "the invisible inhabitants of this planet, neither departed souls nor angels".

-The British poet Christopher Middleton includes a poem about Psellus in his 1986 collection, Two Horse Wagon Going By, "Mezzomephistophelean Scholion".
+The British poet Christopher Middleton includes a poem about Psellus in his 1986 collection Two Horse Wagon Going By, "Mezzomephistophelean Scholion".

-Psellos appears also in Tim Severin's novel Viking: King's Man, the final piece of the Viking trilogy.
+Psellos also appears in Tim Severin's novel Viking: King's Man, the final piece of the Viking Trilogy.